-Research projects are undertaken via an Intern Programme designed to give participants training in community engaged research methods as well as other project management skills.
+Research projects are undertaken via an intern-type programme designed to give participants training in community engaged research methods as well as other project management skills.
 The Research Shop reliably completes an average of 10 projects per year.

-Graduate students are invited to apply for a number of intern positions at the Research Shop, committing to two semesters (or more) of work of five hours per week.
+Graduate students are invited to apply for a number of student research assistant positions at the Research Shop, committing to two semesters (or more) of work of five hours per week.
 Each year between 30 to 50 students are engaged across CESI’s programmes, including an average of 18 at the Research Shop.
-In the past, Research Shop interns have received a nominal honorarium, however, from 2018 all CESI students will be paid on an hourly basis.
+In the past, Research Shop student research assistants have received a nominal honorarium, however, from 2018 all CESI students are being paid on an hourly basis.
 This change has already had a positive effect on the quality and diversity of the applicants applying.
 Students do not gain any recognition in the form of course credits.
-The interns are supported throughout the programme by staff and project managers.
-Project Managers are former interns who act as mentors to interns and manage one to two projects per semester.
+The student research assistants are supported throughout the programme by staff and project managers.
+Project Managers are former student research assistants who act as mentors to student research assistants and manage one to two projects per semester.

 The Research Shop does not charge any fees, however, occasionally if a community partner has received a project grant, it may contribute a nominal amount to cover some of the research costs.

-The Community Engaged Scholarship Institute is currently in the project of rejuvenating a Community Advisory Board, which will consist of senior representatives of NGOs, community groups, and other community stakeholders, in order to provide strategic guidance and mentorship as well as a level of accountability across CESI’s programmes.
+The Community Engaged Scholarship Institute has recently rejuvenated a Community Advisory Board, which consists of senior representatives of NGOs, community groups, and other community stakeholders, in order to provide strategic guidance and mentorship as well as a level of accountability across CESI’s programmes.

 The research process and relationship with stakeholders